tseyongg/Instagram-BigQuery-ETL/docs/cloud-deployment.md

 ![cloud-run-job-logs](/docs/images/cloud-run-job-logs.png)

-Here, posts are first fetched, followed by comments, then insights.
+Here, as in the local job, posts are first fetched, followed by comments, then insights.
 Once done, they are loaded in the same order.

 ***